 Institutional Assessment Council

-The Institutional Assessment Council promotes and oversees the continued implementation of assessment across the campus, working closely with three offices: Instructional and Undergraduate Studies; Institutional Research and Planning; and the Center for Academic Excellence.
+The Institutional Assessment Council promotes and oversees the continued implementation of assessment across the campus, working closely with three offices: Instructional and Undergraduate Studies; Institutional Research and Planning; and the Center for Academic Innovation.
 It creates guidelines for assessment planning and implementation that reflect student learning at the program, department, and institutional level.
 It oversees the implementation of key learning goals for institutional assessment.
 The IAC serves as the review mechanism for assessment on campus and coordinates with the assistant and associate deans group the implementation of systemic annual reporting by schools and colleges.

 Institutional Review Board